yuno-x/CTF_memorandum/SECCON2021/misc_script.md

 -rw-r--r-- 1 yuno yuno     3276 Nov 12  1995 small.txt
 ```

-The size of "small.txt" is 3,276 byte, on the other hand the size of flag.txt is 67,108,968 byte very larger than "small.txt".
+The size of "small.txt" is 3,276 byte, on the other hand the size of "flag.txt" is 67,108,968 byte.
+So we can see "flag.txt" is very larger than "small.txt".
 The content of "small.txt" is as follows.

 ```